This Year’s Important Family Travel Trends

 Other Differences Between Multi-Generational and Skip-Generational Travel

-20 percent of participants in multi-generational trips use online booking tools as opposed to 33 percent of those planning skip-generational travel.
+20 percent of participants in multi-generational trips use online booking tools, as opposed to 33 percent of those planning skip-generational travel.
 16 percent of parent responders have used a travel agent in the past three years; only 8 percent of grandparents have used one to plan and book a skip-generational trip over the same time period.

 Only 65 percent of parents value amenities for children during family travel, but 72% of grandparents value them on skip-generational trips.
-Grandparents are also more likely (42 percent as opposed 21 percent) to place a strong emphasis of keeping kids safe and entertained.
+Grandparents are also more likely (42 percent as opposed to 21 percent) to place a strong emphasis on keeping kids safe and entertained.
 In contrast, parents are inclined to think of family travel as an occasion for the family to enjoy “family time” and reconnect.
 This leads to vacations as places like mountain lakes or beach resorts in facilities with kitchens for meal preparation.

 The greater participation of grandparents in family trips is likely due to the fact that they’re living longer and maintaining their health and vitality into retirement.
 For parents, travel involving the grandparents provides a respite from the responsibilities of childcare.

 Asian-American families tend to spend more on family travel and are more likely to increase their spending in the future.
 This is a finding that applies to both domestic and international travel.

 Facebook is the Preferred Social Media Platform for Both Parents and Grandparents

 79 percent of parents use Facebook, 60 percent use Instagram, and 52 percent use Pinterest.
 Only 9 percent don’t use any social media at all.
 78 percent of grandparents use Facebook, 42 percent use Instagram, and 32 percent use Pinterest.
 17 percent of grandparents aren’t active on any social media.